 The stock they double ordered to act as a buffer to mitigate production stalls has turned into excess inventory.
 Excess inventory is a costly obstacle that could be just as damaging, if not more, than the production stalls OEMs and others worried about.

 Why Stockpiling Isn’t a Solution

 OCMs warned clients, even on the worst days of the chip shortage, not to double order.
-Double ordering is placing two of the same order to increase inventory and protect against future shortages by ensuring stock.
-The idea is that creating a buffer of “safety stock,” which is common in manufacturing outside of the 2020-2022 global chip shortage, will aid in continuing operations if the stock suddenly becomes unavailable.
+Double ordering is placing two of the same order to increase inventory and protect against future shortages by ensuring "safety stock".
+The idea is that creating this buffer of safety stock, which is a common practice in manufacturing outside of the 2020-2022 global chip shortage, will aid in continuing operations if the stock suddenly becomes unavailable.
 That way, manufacturers still have inventory to use in production while waiting for the stock to become available.